ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

-﻿# Adonis Queue Pro (Still in progress...
-DO NOT INSTALL) Adonis queue pro is a queue-worker library for [AdonisJS](https://github.com/adonisjs/adonis-framework), it is backed by [Kue](https://github.com/Automattic/kue) and [Kue-Scheduler](https://github.com/lykmapipo/kue-scheduler).
+﻿# Adonis Queue Pro
+Adonis queue pro is a worker-based queue library for [AdonisJS](https://github.com/adonisjs/adonis-framework), it is backed by [Kue](https://github.com/Automattic/kue) and [Kue-Scheduler](https://github.com/lykmapipo/kue-scheduler).

-**There have been a few breaking usage changes since v1, please read the doc carefully!**
+**There have been a few breaking API changes since v1 (supporting adonis v3.2), please read the doc carefully!**

 ## Features
   - Ace commands for generating jobs and start workers
+  - Use your existing adonis modules in your queue processor
   - (Close-to) Full kue/kue-scheduler API supported including future/repeat job scheduling
   - Multi-worker mode supported with full suite of AdonisJS API
   - Produce/Consumer model for structuring your job